cedar-policy/cedar/CONTRIBUTING.md

 # Contributing to Cedar

 Cedar is a community project that is built and maintained by people just like **you**.
 We're glad you're interested in helping out.
 There are several different ways you can do it, but before we talk about that, let's talk about how to get started.

+Thank you for your interest in contributing to our project.
+Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

+Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

 ## First Things First